titilambert/shinken-manual/source/03_configuringshinken/configuringshinken-configmain-advanced.rst

   obsess_over_hosts=1

-This value determines whether or not Shinken will “obsess” over host checks results and run the :ref:`obsessive compulsive host processor command <configuringshinken-configmain#configuringshinken-configmain-ochp_command>` you define.
+This value determines whether or not Shinken will “obsess" over host checks results and run the :ref:`obsessive compulsive host processor command <configuringshinken-configmain#configuringshinken-configmain-ochp_command>` you define.
 Same like the service one but for hosts :)

   * 0 = Don't obsess over hosts (default)
   * 1 = Obsess over hosts